Waipu and Mid Northern form a guard of honour for ref

-Northland's rugby fraternity paid tribute to referee Boris Jurlina for notching up 200 premier games in a refereeing career spanning two decades.
+Northland's rugby fraternity paid tribute to Boris Jurlina for notching up 200 Premier games in a refereeing career spanning two decades.

-The popular referee from Kaitaia took charge of his 200th premier match, the game between Waipū and Mid Northern on Saturday, and both sides acknowledged his contribution, not just to the game in this region but up the down the country.
+The popular referee from Kaitaia took charge of his 200th Premier match, the game between Waipū and Mid Northern on Saturday, and both sides acknowledged his contribution, not just to the game in this region but up and down the country.

 Both teams formed a guard of honour for him as he ran on to the field.